Mandatory blood testing

 Timeline to comply with board orders

-The respondent has seven days from the date the order is made to comply.
+Respondents have two days from the date of the CCB’s Order to comply.

 Penalties for non-compliance